PacktPublishing/Vue.js-3.0-Cookbook/chapter-3/3.3/README.md

-# 3.2 - Creating an input form with two-way data binding
+# 3.3 - Adding an event listener to an element

 ## Project setup
 ```